 American or Mexican citizens with the required educational credentials and pre-arranged employment in Canada may qualify for a NAFTA Professional work permit.
-These work permits can be processed fairly quickly, and can be valid for up to 3 years at a time.
+These work permits can generally be processed quickly and may be valid for up to 3 years at a time.
 Some of the qualifying professions include accountants, computer systems analysts, graphic designers, engineers, pharmacists, scientists and more.

 If your company wants to transfer an overseas employee to Canada to either work for the Canadian branch of your company, or set up a Canadian branch of the company, the employee may qualify as an intra-company transferee.
 To qualify as an intra-company transferee, an employee must:

-- Have worked with a parent, branch, subsidiary or affiliate of the Canadian company for at least one year in the past three years; and
+- Have worked with a parent, branch, subsidiary or affiliate of the Canadian company for at least 1 year in the past 3 years; and

 - Be working in either:

 - a senior managerial position; or